tascha/Assessment-Evaluation/3_evaluation/evaluation_plans.md

 *   **Data collection strategy.** Describe how your data will be collected, by whom, and from whom.
 If there was any uncertainty or dispute about data collection in your planning process, explain why you made the choices you did.
 Will you be conducting formative assessments throughout the course of the project?
 Include that information here.
 *   **Evaluation tools to use.** Describe any instruments or resources you will use for data collection.
 If you have created custom instruments (interview protocols, etc.), you can describe them here, and include them as appendices to the evaluation plan.
 *   **Reporting strategy.** How will you communicate the results to your stakeholders?
 Will you use different strategies for different audiences?
 What elements will be included for each group?
 For instance, youth participants probably don’t care whether your partnership project was within budget, but they might like to know how many of their peers participated.
-This information could be disseminated through a display in your library, a newsletter, or on the library’s social media accounts. .l
+This information could be disseminated through a display in your library, a newsletter, or on the library’s social media accounts.

+***

 [^16]: Weiss, C. H. (1995).
 Nothing as practical as good theory: Exploring theory-based evaluation for comprehensive community initiatives for children and families. _New Approaches to Evaluating Community Initiatives: Concepts, Methods, and Contexts_, _1_, 65–92\.